Noel Mikaelian

-Norair Mikaelian (born 18 September 1990), better known as Noel Gevor Mikaelian, is an Armenian-born German professional boxer who is the former WBC cruiserweight world champion, holding the title since November 2023.
-He is the stepson of former European middleweight champion Khoren Gevor.
+Norair Mikaelian (born 18 September 1990), better known as Noel Gevor Mikaelian, is an Armenian-born German professional boxer.
+He is a two-time World Boxing Council (WBC) cruiserweight champion having held the title between 2023 to 2026.

 Professional career

 Mikaelian made his professional debut against Adam Gadajew on 27 May 2011.
 He won the fight on points after four rounds.
 Mikaelian amassed an 18–0 record during the next four years, before being booked to fight Daniel Alejandro Sanabria for the vacant WBO International cruiserweight title on 5 September 2015, the first regional championship of his career.
 He captured the vacant belt by unanimous decision, with scores of 99–90, 98–91 and 100–89.
 Mikaelian made his first title defense against Valery Brudov on 9 January 2016.
 He won the fight by unanimous decision, with two scorecards of 99–91 and one scorecard of 98–92.
 Mikaelian made his second title defense against Cristian Javier Medina on 7 May 2016.
 He won the fight by unanimous decision, with all three judges scoring the bout 98–92 in his favor.
 Mikaelian made his third title defense against Stephen Simmons on 14 October 2016.
 He won the fight by split decision, with scores of 116–112, 116–112 and 113–116.

 On 28 April 2017, it was announced that Mikaelian would face Krzysztof Włodarczyk in an IBF cruiserweight title eliminator.
 The bout headlined a card which took place at the Hala Arena in Poznań, Poland on 20 May 2017.
 He lost the fight by split decision.
 One judge scored the bout 115–113 in his favor, while the remaining two judges scored it 116–112 and 115–114 for Włodarczyk.

 Mikaelian faced the #1 seed of the 2018 World Boxing Cruiserweight Super Series Mairis Briedis on 10 November 2018, in the main event of an ESPN broadcast card, which took place at the Credit Union 1 Arena in Chicago, Illinois.
 Although Briedis was a 25-1 favourite, Mikaelian largely controlled the bout with jabs and hard rights landed on Briedis.
 However, the judges controversially awarded the fight to Briedis by unanimous decision, with scores of 114–112, 115–111 and 116–110.